DotNet2Web/CsvCore/CsvCore/Documentation/CsvCoreReader.md

 }
 ```

-In case you receive a csv that does not match the model you are reading the data too, then you can use the `CsvPosition` attribute in the model.
+In case you receive a csv that does not match the model you are reading the data too, then you can use the `Header` attribute in the model.
-Using the `CsvPosition` attribute you can specify the position of the property in the csv file.
+Using the `Header` attribute you can specify the position of the property in the csv file.

 CSV file
 ```text